Mary Lee - MY PROVEN SYSTEM FOR SELLING HOMES FAST FOR TOP DOLLAR

 Changing Lives Through Exceptional Service & Results

 We offer our highest recommendation to Mary Lee for the masterful job in managing every aspect of the selling process of our home with care, professionalism, commitment to client satisfaction, and a quality result.
 From staging the home, creating quality marketing materials, and managing all elements of the selling process -- including negotiating, attending to the home inspection, and navigating closing -- we offer our glowing thanks and our hearty endorsement.
-Any seller who wants a quality result with caring, professional, attentive to detail, and market savvy professionals would be wise to engage this team.
-We are very glad we did. - Steve and Nancy Juetten We selected Mary Lee because her presentation was very professional, and she really knows the market.
-We definitely made the right decision as she really delivered, put in a lot of hard work, and we had great results. - Leslie and Bryan Figari Mary’s ‘program and process’ is one that we believed in and the interview confirmed what we already knew, that they were the team for us.
-They provided expert help in the preparation of our property, including contractor referrals, beautiful high- end staging, custom photography and videography, magazine- style custom brochures and open house events.
-Having their professional expertise in marketing and selling our home removed so much uncertainty and anxiety and gave us confidence and peace of mind knowing that our most valuable asset in our estate was in good hands...and to put it in fun terms, we were “over the moon!” with the results and we know you will be too!
-We are very happy we hired Mary and her team and ix
+Any seller who wants a quality result with caring, professional, attentive to detail, and market savvy professionals would be wise to hire Mary.
+We are very glad we did. ~ Steve and Nancy Mary’s ‘program and process’ is one that we believed in and the interview confirmed what we already knew, that she was the agent for us.
+She provided expert help in the preparation of our property, including contractor referrals, beautiful high- end staging, custom photography and videography, magazine- style custom brochures and open house events.
+Having her professional expertise in marketing and selling our home removed so much uncertainty and anxiety and gave us confidence and peace of mind knowing that our most valuable asset in our estate was in good hands...and we were “over the moon!” with the results and we know you will be too!
+We are very happy we hired Mary and highly recommend her when selling your home. ~ Steve and Julie We recently completed the sale of our home of 31 years using Mary Lee as our realtor.
+After meeting with her and reviewing her comprehensive sales process, it was clear that she was the one ix

-We recently completed the sale of our home of 31 years using Mary Lee as our realtor.
-She did a fabulous job throughout the entire process.
-We met Mary in April of last year based on a recommendation from a business friend of ours.
-After meeting with her and reviewing her comprehensive sales process, it was clear that she was the one to assist with our sale.
+to assist with our sale.
 She made recommendations on changes and upgrades to our property to enhance the sales potential.
 She provided a pre-sale home inspection to provide to potential buyers.
 She arranged for the home to be staged as part of the sales preparation, and also produced a complete set of print, photo, and video marketing materials for the listing.
 Once our home was listed for sale, she coordinated all the showings and managed offers from potential buyers and their agents.
-The results speak for themselves: after four days on the market we received three solid offers and completed the transaction for $150,000 over our asking price.
-Mary definitely exceeded our expectations and we recommend her for any real estate transaction you may need. - Rick and Suzanne Ingram We recently sold our Bellevue home using Mary Lee & Associates.
-We interviewed two other realtors but felt that Mary Lee was the most experienced and qualified.
+The results speak for themselves: after four days on the market we received three solid offers and completed the transaction for significantly over our asking price.
+She did a fabulous job throughout the entire process.
+Mary definitely exceeded our expectations and we recommend her for any real estate transaction you may need. ~ Rick and Suzanne We recently sold our home using Mary Lee.
+We interviewed two other realtors but felt that Mary was the most experienced and qualified.
 Mary was very helpful leading us through the sales process and helped us keep on a tight schedule.
 Her marketing was exceptional, and we felt it presented our home in the best light.
 Mary helped us in stressful situations and gave us the guidance that we needed.
 The marketing, offer reviews, negotiations and closing all went smoothly and professionally.
-We are very pleased with the results and we will highly recommend Mary Lee to our friends. - Larry and Debbie Johnson
+We are very pleased with the results and we will highly recommend Mary Lee to our friends. ~ Larry and Debbie Mary was referred to us by friends and it was clear from our first meeting with her that she’s a cut above the rest.
+After 13 years in a home that we loved living in, we were ready to sell and move to Camano Island.
+Mary’s exclusive home selling process removes the normal contingencies and pitfalls most sellers face.
+Her pre- listing home inspection strategy allowed us to put our home in top condition for the market and sell our home without a buyer’s home inspection contingency.
+She has a keen eye for how a home will show and photograph and her investment in beautiful high-

 x